dceejay/rtlpower/README.md

 The rtl-sdr suite that includes the `rtl_power` command must be installed and available to call from the command line.
 The main project is here https://github.com/osmocom/rtl-sdr - but do read instructions first on how to get it installed...
 On Mac there it is available via Brew.

+The rtl_power command runs on a SDR USB Stick so that must also be plugged in.

 Usage
 -----